bart-kroon/TM1/README.md

 TAppDecoder and TAppEncoder tools respectively will also be installed to this directory.

-If you don't want to debug your build binaries, make sure to build in release mode with optimizations enabled, e.g. `cmake -DCMAKE_INSTALL_PREFIX=... -DCMAKE_BUILD_TYPE=Release -DCMAKE_CXX_FLAGS="-O3" ..`.
+If you don't want to debug your built binaries, make sure to build in release mode with optimizations enabled, e.g. `cmake -DCMAKE_INSTALL_PREFIX=<your desired location> -DCMAKE_BUILD_TYPE=Release -DCMAKE_CXX_FLAGS="-O3" ..`.
 This shows approximately a 20 times reduction in encoding duration, depending on your platform and compiler.

 ## Instructions to run TMIV